 Children with a disability and behaviours of concern:

-- Engage relevant professionals to complete a behavioural assessment where a child has behaviours of concern related to their disability.
-This may include working with the Support Coordinator to engage a behaviour support practitioner.
+- Engage relevant professionals to complete a functional behavioural assessment where a child has behaviours of concern possibly related to their complex disability needs and/ or other cormorbidities.
+This may include working with the Support Coordinator to engage a NDIS registered behaviour support practitioner.

 - Where the NDIA is conducting a reassessment, ensure all information that evidences a child's complex circumstances, and new or changed complex circumstances, is provided to the NDIS to ensure the most appropriate decisions are made about the NDIA supports provided.
 This may include the type of plan provided to the child, the amount of funding to be allocated and whether a referral for a Complex Support Needs Pathway is appropriate.